OkayAbedin/medbox/old/WOKWI_HALL_EFFECT_SETTINGS.md

 # Wokwi Hall Effect Sensor Simulation Guide

-## Optimal Settings for MedBox Simulation
+## Optimal Settings for CareBox Simulation

 ### Key Values to Use